 A Network Slice may be available in the whole PLMN or in one or more Tracking Areas of the PLMN.

 The availability of a Network Slice refers to the support of the S-NSSAI in the involved NFs.
-In addition, policies in the NSSF may further restrict from using certain Network Slices in a particular TA, e.g. depending on the HPLMN of the UE.
+In addition, policies in the NSSF may further restrict from using certain Network Slices in a particular TA, e.g. depending on the HPLMN of the UE or set by S-NSSAI availability policies (see clause 5.15.y).